Do I Need Professional Whitefly Control in Plantation, FL?

 Our process for whitefly prevention and treatment starts when we inspect your plants.
 We’ll identify bushes and trees that may be susceptible to damage by whiteflies or ones that are already infested.

-After we identify the whiteflies and their host plants, we’ll determine if there are any lawn care practices that have made your property and landscaping more susceptible to that infestation.
+After we identify the whiteflies and their host plants, we’ll determine if any lawn care practices have made your property and landscaping more susceptible to that infestation.
 We’ll recommend corrections to those practices where possible.

-This approach to managing whitefly infestations doesn’t just respond to the whitefly damages, but it also aims to improve the long-term health of your lawn and minimize its risk to future pest activity.
+This approach to managing whitefly infestations doesn’t just respond to the whitefly damage, but it also aims to improve the long-term health of your lawn and minimize its risk to future pest activity.

 If you’re ready to eliminate your whitefly infestation, contact Native Pest Management today!
 We’re excited to work with you and provide our eco-friendly, pet friendly whitefly treatment.